harixth/ct-web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-As for proudction built, you can use following command:
+As for production built, you can use following command:

 ```bash
 # building